Bob Filner: Conviction

 On October 15, 2013, Filner pleaded guilty in San Diego Superior Court to three criminal counts filed against him by the California state attorney general, who took over the case after the San Diego County district attorney recused herself.
 The charges were one felony count of false imprisonment and two misdemeanor battery charges.
 The victims were identified as three Jane Does.
 He could have faced up to five years in prison, but a plea bargain was reportedly reached, under which he would be given three months of house arrest, three years probation, and partial loss of his mayoral pension.
 On December 9, 2013, the terms of the plea bargain were imposed at a sentencing hearing.
-The plea bargain would have prohibited him from ever seeking or holding public office again, but the judge reduced the prohibition so it applies only while he is on probation.
+The plea bargain would have prohibited him from ever seeking or holding public office again, but the judge reduced the prohibition so it applied only while he was on probation.
 He served a three-month term of house arrest which ended on April 6, 2014.

 In a 2016 interview, Filner denied all allegations of sexual harassment.